Concavenator: Integument

-In 2018, Cuesta Fidalgo published her doctorate thesis on the anatomy of Concavenator which argued that the ulna was preserved in lateral view, meaning that the ulnar bumps were positioned posterolaterally rather than anterolaterally as Cau and Mortimer claimed.
-Cuesta Fidalgo noted that the proximal part of the ulna is affected by fracturing and abrasion, and certain features would have shifted compared to their position in the bone when the animal was alive.
+In 2018, Cuesta Fidalgo published her doctorate thesis on the anatomy of Concavenator, which argued that the ulna was preserved in lateral view.
+This means that the ulnar bumps were positioned posterolaterally instead of anterolaterally as Cau and Mortimer claimed.
+Cuesta Fidalgo noted that the proximal part of the ulna is affected by fracturing and abrasion, with certain features that would have shifted when compared to their position in the bone while the animal was alive.
 For example, in the fossil, the lateral process of the ulna is positioned further posteriorly than the ulnar bumps.
 In Allosaurus and Acrocanthosaurus, the lateral process is on the lateral (rather than posterior) part of the bone, which would seem to support the ulnar bumps being anterolateral in position if the lateral process was truly preserved in lateral orientation in Concavenator.
-However, Cuesta Fidalgo described how the lateral process was distorted posteriorly compared to the bumps, and was not valid evidence for the claim that the ulna had shifted into anterior view.
+However, Cuesta Fidalgo described how the lateral process was distorted posteriorly when compared to the bumps and was not valid evidence for the claim that the ulna had shifted into anterior view.
 The ulna's distortion (as well as genus-specific proportions) means that precise comparisons to Allosaurus and Acrocanthosaurus would be misleading.
 As Cuesta Fidalgo and her colleagues explained in 2015, the ulnar bumps could not be an intermuscular line if the bone is preserved in lateral view.
-Cuesta Fidalgo and her colleagues, they pointed out that these bumps on the ulna are posterolateral which is unlike that of interosseous ligaments.
+Cuesta Fidalgo and her colleagues pointed out that these bumps on the ulna are posterolateral, which is unlike that of interosseous ligaments.

 Classification

-The following cladogram after Novas et al., 2013, shows its place within Carcharodontosauridae.
+In their 2022 description of the giganotosaurin Meraxes, Concavenator was recovered as an early-diverging member of the Carcharodontosauridae, in an unresolved polytomy with Eocarcharia, Lajasvenator, and Lusovenator.
+The results of their phylogenetic analyses are displayed in the cladogram below: